-Fresh, honest music should move and rattle you a bit.
+We think that music shouldn’t respect restricting categories and definitions.
+Fresh, honest music should just be required to fit Pandora and Spotify (for example).
+It should just move and rattle us.
 That’s why what we make and sell is all over the place, stylistically.

 Carefully adjusting some curious sound.
 Maybe someone might notice.

 At the Stereo Society studio console, early 1999.